 Now for the fun part... the bourbon!
 Move the pan away from the fire, if using a pan over open flame.
-On a flat top, have a lighter handy, but be careful that you don't pour over life flame so that you'd get burned!
+On a flat top, have a lighter handy, but be careful that you don't pour the bourbon over live flame and burn yourself!
 Drizzle the bourbon on the sprouts, getting the whiskey on all the sprouts.
-Use more if needed!
+I like a good dousing, as that leaves a bit more bourbon flavor.
 Put the skillet back on the grill.
-If the bourbon doesn't catch fire from the grill, use a lighter to light the bourbon to flambé (and use the lighter on a flat top griddle.
+If the bourbon doesn't catch fire from the grill, use a lighter to light the bourbon to flambé (and use the lighter on a flat top griddle).

 I cook on an Arterflame grill, which has a plancha around the outside of the fire and burns charcoal and/or wood.
 The plancha is sloped just a bit toward the fire, so I just drizzle the last bit of bourbon toward the fire, and it catches beautifully!
 Whichever method you use, though, be safe first, but make sure your family or friends see it... they'll be impressed!

-These bourbon brussel sprouts are great as is, or you can even add a sriracha aoli to the mix.
+These bourbon Brussels sprouts are great as is, or you can even add a sriracha aoli to the mix.
 If you'd like a recipe for that, just let me know!